Darnrain1/Lemon-Drop-Hi-Res-audio-source-code/README.md

 Two.
 Medium. aka paid.<br>
 Three.
 High True Native Mode. aka $5000+ dollar Hi-Res music player..<br>

+### FAQ.
+How did you program a QuadDAC?<br>
+Well it was not easy, and took over two years.
+Everything has to be perfect.
+That's why it has taken me so long.
+Also I wrote over 25,000 lines of code for the QuadDAC to run in True Native Mode.<br>

+Was it worth all the time you put into this project?<br>
+I now have a $5000+ 24bit Hi-Res Music Player.
+One word, yes.<br>

+Do I have to use a 24bit Music Player to listen to True Native Mode?<br>
+Nope, 16bit and 24bit music players work in True Native Mode.<br>

+What is Hardware-Audio Offloaded Processing?<br>
+All the music goes directly to the QuadDAC, bypassing Android.<br>

+Can I stream music on a 16bit music player and listen to True Native Mode?<br>
+Yes.<br>

 Check out my other project perfect for downloading music..<br>
 https://github.com/Darnrain1/yt-playlist.<br>